MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 - The instance with the highest edition of all instances installed on the same operating system determines the required license.
 - If two or more instances of the same edition are installed, the first instance in alphabetical order is billed.
-- The configured host license type defines how the winning instance is billed.
+- The configured license type defines how the winning instance is billed.

 In addition to billing differences, license type determines what features will be available to your Arc-enabled SQL Server.
 The following features are not included the LicenseOnly license type.